shirha/oblivion/ns/readme.md

 The **Pure** button excludes any mixed recipes from the Recipes panel.\
 **3 Ing** button includes **ALL** recipes.
 By default only 2-ingredient recipes are shown on the Recipes panel.\
-**Show All** displays all the effects for each ingredient and for each effects, all the ingredients with that effect are listed.\
+**Show All** displays all the effects for each ingredient and for each effect, all the ingredients with that effect are listed.\
 If you want to save your ingredients included pool for later in localStorage you can click the **Save** button.